 To prevent dye transfer from ruining other garments, further sort garments of certain fabrics into whites, lights, darks.
 Be sure to consider any dyed fabrics that may cause dye transfer.
 To test a garment take a damp rag and lightly rub an inconspicuous spot on the garment.
 If color transfers to the rag it is best to wash with similar colors or on its own!

 Stains should be pre-treated for many reasons.
 If a stain does not come out the first time it could require a second cleaning, which ages a garment.
 Some stains will set when washed if they do not lift through the first wash.
-The Laundress offers a brilliant wash and stain bar!
+The Laundress offers a brilliant wash and stain bar and stain brush for all your pre-treating needs!

-Flip garments inside out and/or mesh bags (unbutton buttons, zip zippers):
+Flip garments inside out and/or use mesh bags (unbutton buttons, zip zippers):

 While this is not a step that is totally required, for extra care you may turn pieces inside out to protect the outer layer of fabric from snagging or piling.
 Next, buttons on shirts should be unbuttoned to prevent holes from stretching.
 Zippers should be zipped to prevent zippers from snagging other fabrics.
 Another alternative is mesh bags, which are highly recommended!